Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 You can expand this table to the power of 50 if you liked.
 If you wish to solve each per iteration up to 50.
-You would also need sets that are 51 numbers in length including the starting value.
+You would also need sets that are 51 numbers minium in length, or higher including the starting value.
+There is no limit in how many dimensions you can have.

 <br /><br />